MAGALA-RICHARD/apsimNGpy-documentations/doc/mult_core.rst

 Working in notebooks (Jupyter/Colab)
 =====================================
-The safest pattern is to place worker functions in a separate .py module and import them:
+When using Jupyter notebooks, the workflow follows the same structure as described above.
+For stability and reproducibility, it is recommended to define worker functions in a standalone Python module (.py file) and import them into the notebook.

 .. seealso::